dress for the weather to cut your gas bill

 It’s a common question — how to reduce your gas bill, and especially, how to lower your gas bill in the winter.

-If you heat your home with natural gas, you’re using one of the most efficient methods of heating your home.
+If you heat your home with natural gas, you’re using one of the most efficient methods.
 And you aren’t alone.
 Over 48% of American homes use natural gas as their primary heating source.
 But that’s not much help when you get that whopping winter natural gas bill.

 The Energy Information Administration (EIA) projects that natural gas winter heating bills for 2024-2025 will be similar to last year, with approximately 4% higher gas usage.
-This winter is expected to be mild, but with extreme weather events also occurring.
+This winter is expected to be mild, but extreme weather events also occur.

 Here are our top 9 tips to lower your heating bill and save money on heating costs.